Do you have a limousine?

 A limo!
 No, I don’t have a limo.
 I drive a car with library books, candy wrappers, ice skates, mittens, parking tickets and doughnuts tossed in the back seat.
 I’m too messy to have a limo.

 How many books have you published?

-I have had nineteen children’s books published.
+I have had nineteen children’s books and one memoir for adults published.
 (See my books pages.)

 How many books have you written?